Dentures or Dental Implants: Which is Best For Me?

 For patients for whom budget is a concern, or for elderly patients for whom investing in full-mouth reconstruction and rehabilitation may not make sense, traditional dentures are a perfectly adequate and a functional solution that can still deliver decent results.

-Other factors to keep in mind is your health and your existing oral conditions including the depth of your jaw bone, your tolerance for oral surgery and subsequent recovery, and what level of functionality or aesthetics you want.
+Other factors to keep in mind are your health and your existing oral conditions including the depth of your jaw bone, your tolerance for oral surgery and subsequent recovery, and what level of functionality or aesthetics you want.
 A younger patient, for example, concerned about not only functionality but also aesthetics may opt for long-lasting, beautiful conventional implants.
 A mature adult who wants an implant-based solution but doesn’t want to get bone grafts to augment jaw bone depth might choose All-On-4® dental implants.
 Finally, an elderly person for whom budget may be the overriding concern will best be served with a set of tried and true, and less expensive dentures.

-The Best Doctors Get the Best Results
+The Best Prosthodontists Get The Best Results

 When it comes to tooth replacement treatments and therapies, the number one difference maker is the Prosthodontist or dental professional in charge.
-Whether you opt for individual implants, implant supported dentures or the tried and true traditional dentures, it is essential to have a doctor who is not only experienced and certified but also has a long and verifiable history of great work.
+Whether you opt for individual implants, implant-supported dentures or the tried and true traditional dentures, it is essential to have a doctor who is not only experienced and certified but also has a long and verifiable history of great work.
 The best doctors get the best results.

 At Willow Pass Dental Care, our patients can rest easy knowing that their doctors, such as Dr. Reza Khazaie, DDS, Prosthodontist, have the best qualifications, training, and experience to produce the beautiful results you want.
-Are you considering dental implants, implant supported dentures, or just plain old dentures?
+Are you considering dental implants, implant-supported dentures, or just plain old dentures?
 Contact Willow Pass Dental Care today for an in-depth consultation about which of our many dental and cosmetic procedures would be best suited for your personal needs.